 Who we are

-Students of all majors participate in a wide range of ensembles for university credit.
+Students of all majors participate in a wide range of ensembles for course credit.
 The university ensembles include the Concert Choir, Chamber Singers, Opera Workshop, Marching Band, Wind Symphony, Jazz Ensemble & combos, Basketball Band, Percussion Ensemble, Keyboard Ensemble, and a variety of woodwind and brass ensembles.

 University of West Georgia Selected As One of Top 200 in the nation by Creative Colleges

-WHAT: “Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers” has named the University of West Georgia as one of the top 200 programs in the nation for creative students.
+“Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers” has named the University of West Georgia as one of the top 200 programs in the nation for creative students.
 This guide is aimed at college-bound creative students and gives them the information and resources necessary to pick the right program.
 To this end the author meticulously researched programs from across the country and ultimately selected 200 art, drama, dance, music and creative writing programs in arts conservatories, liberal arts colleges and universities to recommend to potential students.

-WHY: Unlike the average student, many creative types have been pursuing their dreams by the time they reach their late teens—and therefore, the college search is usually much more specific.
+Unlike the average student, many creative types have been pursuing their dreams by the time they reach their late teens—and therefore, the college search is usually much more specific.
 “Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers” helps creative college-bound students learn step-by-step how to get into college including auditions, admission essays or artistic statements, artistic resumes and portfolios, the SAT I and ACT and financial aid.
 So students can see examples of success pursuing creative majors, the book includes real-life profiles of students in each discipline, day-in-the-life snapshots and answers to frequently asked questions from admissions directors, and tips on auditioning and preparing portfolios from real students and faculty are included along with samples of artist statements, admission essays and artistic resumes.

 History and Facilities